Vivantio/apisamples/README.md

 http://dotnet.samples.vivantio.com/

 ## License
-All our AP samples are published under the MIT Public License; see https://github.com/Vivantio/apisamples/blob/master/License.txt for further information.
+All our API samples are published under the MIT Public License; see https://github.com/Vivantio/apisamples/blob/master/License.txt for further information.